GalvanizeOpenSource/stats-shortcourse/docs/_sources/index.rst.txt

 `What is the difference between statistics and machine learning? <https://www.quora.com/What-is-the-difference-between-statistics-and-machine-learning>`_

-Statistics and Machine Learning represent distinct quantitative analysis methodology traditions that developed towards distinctive objectives that suited their idiosyncratic access to different (primarily in terms of computational) problem solving methodologies and philosophies; however, both disciplines are rooted in the common enterprise of "data analysis" and so have found common ground on which to reconcile and merge methodologies, leading to the current situation in which the line between the two is increasingly blurry.
+**Statistics** and **Machine Learning** represent distinct quantitative analysis traditions that developed towards distinctive objectives that suited their idiosyncratic access to (primarily computationally) different problem solving methodologies and philosophies; however, both disciplines are rooted in the common enterprise of "data analysis" and so have found common ground on which to reconcile and merge methodologies, leading to the current situation in which the line between the two has become increasingly blurred.
 Nonetheless, some general statements related to the traditional domains and expertise claimed by each discipline can be made: